Get Involved

 Campus Ministries Council

 Campus Ministries Council (CMC) directs and coordinates the efforts of student ministries at Tabor.
-The council consists of four executive positions with the campus pastor as the advisor and one representative from each of the following ministries:
+The council consists of four executive positions, Campus Pastor Ryan Lee as the advisor, and one representative from each of the following ministries:

 • Share, Prayer, and Dare (SP&D) — provides a contemporary worship experience in order that the student body might encounter God and each other each Wednesday night.